African Forest Elephant: Profile and Information

 Elephants are matriarchal, meaning that they live in communities headed by females.
 The matriarch is typically the largest and oldest.

-She presides over a multi-generational herd that includes other women and their young, called cows.
-Adult males, called bulls, appear to wander on their own, often forming all-male groups that are smaller, more loosely connected.
+She presides over a multi-generational herd of cows, including other women and their young.
+Adult males, called bulls, appear to wander on their own, often forming all-male groups that are smaller and more loosely connected.

 Survival Risks

 The greatest threat to the survival of African elephants is trafficking for the ivory trade.
-There may have been as much as 26 million before the Europeans started colonizing Africa.
+There may have been as many as 26 million before Europeans colonized Africa.

-The arrival of Europeans set off the commercial ivory movement, where piano keys, billiard balls, combs, and all type of other things were used for tusks.
+The arrival of Europeans set off the commercial ivory movement, where piano keys, billiard balls, combs, and other things were used for tusks.

 Elephant numbers had fallen to 10 million by the early 20th century.
 It continued to increase hunting.
 Their numbers were down to 1.3 million by 1970.